spaceandtimefdn/blitzar-rs/README.md

 </div>

 #### Background
 Blitzar was created by the core cryptography team at [Space and Time](https://www.spaceandtime.io/) to accelerate Proof of SQL, a novel zero-knowledge proof for SQL operations.
 After surveying our options for a GPU acceleration framework, we realized that Proof of SQL needed something better… so we built Blitzar.
-Now, Proof of SQL runs with a 3.2 second proving time against a million-row table on a single GPU, and it’s only getting faster.
+Now, Proof of SQL can execute analytic queries on 1M+ rows in less than a second, and it’s only getting faster.

 We’ve open-sourced Blitzar to provide the Web3 community with a faster and more robust framework for building GPU-accelerated ZK proofs.
 We’re excited to open